Demystifying Average Position in AdWords

 To analyze your average position in AdWords, select a single day, navigate to the ever so favorite Dimensions Tab, and segment by “Hour of the Day”.
 I think it’s also important to pull in “Search Impression Share” and “Search Lost IS (rank)”.
 Pulling in this data will allow you to see what average position you were in throughout the day to see if you were losing impression share due to ad rank.

 Once you’ve pulled in those columns, maybe even pull out the trusty pivot table to determine how many times a day were you actually in your average position.
 You may find that you are actually more profitable in an average position of 2.2 than you were in position 1.2.
 This will vary from campaign to campaign but at least this will give you a start to seeing what’s really going on behind the avg. position curtain and help you better optimize your campaigns.
-Don’t have time to analyze all this data everyday?
-Hero Pro also has a Tool that will do all the work above for you to help determine your optimal average position.

 How to Adjust Ad Position